lax0248917/CodewarsKatas/README.md

-## CodeWars Katas
+# CodeWars Katas

-### This is my repostiory for all my solutions to CodeWars Katas
+## This is my repostiory for all my solutions to CodeWars Katas

-### These are a great way to enhance my coding skills.
+## These are a great way to enhance my coding skills.
 I started as a 8kyu member and just leveled up to a 7kyu.
-I will track my progress and try to do at least 2-4 a month.
+I will track my progress and try to do at least 2-4 a month

 - [x] Make Uppercase 8kyu
 - [x] Calculate BMI 8kyu